HyperFoldUK/sparse-ternary-fma/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3 (AGPLv3) - see the [LICENSE](LICENSE) file for details.

+The AGPLv3 is a strong copyleft license that ensures:
+- Freedom to use, study, modify, and distribute the software
+- Any modifications, including those used in network services, must be shared under the same license
+- Source code must be made available to users of network services based on this code

+For more information about AGPLv3, visit: https://www.gnu.org/licenses/agpl-3.0.html